-In contemplating the traditional introduction, we are afforded a glimpse of the precarious condition of the Shias throughout the dark eras of Sources clouded persecution.
-In those Dark Ages, when the Umayyad and by the darkness of centuries of crime more reprehensible-no sin more unforgivable than adhepersecution.
-The Imam descended from the Prophet of Islam.
+In contemplating the traditional introduction, we are afforded a glimpse of the precarious condition of the Shias throughout the dark eras of persecution.
+In those Dark Ages, when the Umayyad and Abbasid tyrants held sway over a mighty Empire there was no crime more reprehensible-no sin more unforgivable than adherence to the Imam descended from the Prophet of Islam.
 This hostility towards the children of the Prophet appears all the more ironical when we come to think that the very source and fountainhead from which these potentates pretended to derive their authority was the Prophet Muhammad, whose descendants and followers were thus mercilessly tortured.
 Shias were burnt, tortured, slaughtered, buried alive.
-Their books were consigned to the flames; their houses were pillaged, and plundered, and they were compelled to keep their real believefs to themselves.
-The provisions of the law of taqayya (dissimulation) being applied as a means of selfdefense, ninety-nine out of every hundred Shias observed them so strictly that even their wives and children remained ignorant of their true beliefs.
+Their books were consigned to the flames; their houses were pillaged, and plundered, and they were compelled to keep their real believers to themselves.
+The provisions of the law of tagayya (dissimulation) being applied as a means of self defense, ninety-nine out of every hundred Shias observed them so strictly that even their wives and children remained ignorant of their true beliefs.
 Under these circumstances it is not at all surprising that a large amount of material concerning the religious aspect of their lives has been irretrievably lost.
-Indeed, the amazing fact is that a single follower of the Ahl-e-Bait, a single principle of the Shia creed, or a single tradition of the Imams should have survived the merciless oppression and wholesale genoclde perpetrated by the blood-thirsty rulers and their minions.
+Indeed, the amazing fact is that a single follower of the Ahl-e-Bait, a single principle of the Shia creed, or a single tradition of the Imams should have survived the merciless oppression and wholesale genocide perpetrated by the blood-thirsty rulers and their minions.